bitjson/chip-paypro/readme.md

 ### Design of Payment URI Error Behavior

 This proposal strictly defines expected error behavior in parsing of payment URIs – unexpected conflicts are never ignored.
 This behavior minimizes subtle differences between implementations and maximizes flexibility for future standards: future standards can safely replace error behaviors without risk that non-supporting clients will partially-misinterpret the new standard.
-For the same reasons, the behavior of `req-` prefixed parameters is also preserved as defined by [BIP21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki).

 ### Exclusion of Web Payment Request API